bjohan/rhwr/README.md

 # rhwr
-backend and support system for rhwr from tornado aircraft.
+backend and support system for rhwr from tornado aircraft. mostly a mess...